scheb/2fa/doc/providers/totp.rst

 .. caution::

-    We warned, custom configurations will not be compatible with the defaults of Google Authenticator app any more.
+    Be warned, custom configurations will not be compatible with the defaults of Google Authenticator app any more.
 You will have to use another application (e.g. FreeOTP on Android).

 .. code-block:: php